LIFE in Nantwich could get perilous

 Hall, Cllr Hope would have to widen this comment to include

-said that if the new standards are brought in the medics would
+said that if the new standards were brought in the medics would

 leave the service rather than be faced with the task of telling

-we could have done more for them," said one First Responder at
+done more for them," said one First Responder at the public

 The hour-long public